ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 ./container.sh -v /home/ubuntu/rd-infra/ run
 ```

-{{% notice Host based builds %}}
+{{% notice Host-based builds %}}
-If you do choose to build this on the host, you need to get all the pre-requisites that would otherwise be installed in the container during its creation.
+If you do choose to build this on the host, you need to obtain all the pre-requisites that would otherwise be installed in the container during its creation.

 The build system provides a script for this that you must run as `root`:
 ```bash